 - the number of participants you want to recruit

 - a description of the types of people you want to recruit (often referred to by agencies as ‘recruitment criteria’)

-- incentives (you can ask the agency to handle cash incentives)
+- incentives (you should ask the agency to handle incentives)

-You should make it clear that you welcome participants with access needs and low digital skills.
-This is important because recruiters often exclude these groups by default.
+Make it clear that you welcome people with disabilities and limited digital skills.
+This is important because:

 Reviewing the screener

 The agency will send you a screener based on the criteria you sent them.
 Always check this matches your needs because it’s not unusual for them to miss points you’ve included in your brief.

 They can also add standard agency questions, which may exclude participants you’d like to recruit.

 You may also find the following guides useful: